vigetlabs/microcosm/README.md

 Microcosm is a variant of [Flux](https://facebook.github.io/flux/) that makes it easier to control and modify state in a pure, centralized way.
-It thinks of stores and actions as stateless, collections of pure functions, keeping all data encapsulated in one place.
+It thinks of stores and actions as stateless collections of pure functions, keeping all data encapsulated in a specific instance of Microcosm.

 This design seeks to achieve a reasonable trade off between the simplicity of singletons and the privacy of class instances.